yhejazi/info-201-git-R-done/ProjectDescription/ProjectDocumentation.md

 * A **Map** that shows the mean resturant rating by type in each state
 * A **Scatter Plot** that shows where each type of food lands on a scale of ratings vs average price

+### Who Is Our Audience?
+Our targeted audience is consumers in the U.S. who are interested in the diversity of food in various locations.
+With our app, we hope users can explore food trends based on type, ratings, price, and location.
+After exploring the data, users may be able to relate it to the values, economic status, population racial diversity, cultural trends, etc. of a region/type of food.

 <!-- The first chart is a wordcloud that shows the most popular words in each resturant name seperated by category.
 The second chart is a stacked bar chart that shows the